-So, to kick things off, here are our Tops and Flops from our road trip around Germany.
+So, to kick things off, here are our Tops and Flops from our Germany road trip.

 Our road trip really was fabulous from beginning to end even though we were a bit unlucky with the weather and didn’t end up doing some things we had planned to do.
 So narrowing down our Road Trip Top 5 was a challenge but we’ve managed to agree on the following…

 1. Camping at Campground Winkl-Landthal at the foot of the Alps in Bischofswiesen

 Not remote or isolated but beautifully situated.
 A sparkling creek behind you and mountains in front of you as you wake up.
 Spectacular.
 You also get to enjoy free public transport while you’re staying there so we ended up just catching the bus everywhere!

 The ruins of a medieval fortress perched atop the banks of the River Rhine.
 A labyrinth of passages, including underground, pitch black tunnels, super cheap admission (€5!), and the coolest toilets you’ve ever seen!

 Completely not on our itinerary but what a delightful little town situated along the River Saar.
 Crooked alleys, an old ruin overlooking the Saar and a town centre that calls itself Little Venice.
 Less rain and cloud cover, and it would have been perfect.

 4. Searching for the Romans in Trier